sbehnfeldt/laravel8/README.md

 ```
 Behind the scenes, Laravel executes something like the following to find the value to pass to the callback:
 `Post::where('slug', $post)->firstOrFail()`

+## Lesson 24: Your First Eloquent Relationship
+* Using "belongsTo" relation in Model for record in child table